 Things in dollhouse land take about as long as real sized land to happen.
 Maybe not as long, but they do take much longer than I thought they would.
 In case you missed the announcement, Dollhouse Therapy is a fun dollhouse makeover challenge that I’m hosting with Primitive & Proper, Thoughts from Alice, and Nalle’s House.
-The challenge officially begins in April, so I’m working on getting my dollhouse ready.
-There’s still time to find a dollhouse and join us!
 My last update showed my dollhouse roof and exterior paint color.

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.

 Here’s a breakdown of how I’ve made everything.

 The siding was made from thin balsa wood panels.
 I started off scoring each panel to make it look like siding, but I quickly decided to just use a bone folder and make creases instead.
 I already had a bone folder for paper crafting, but anything dull and pointy would work as well.
 I used to use an empty ball point pen.
 This thin balsa wood was a dream to work with!
 It’s so thing that it practically cuts like paper.
 I used a sharp exacto knife.

 I painted the siding and corner trim in Ace Hardware Clark and Kensington paint, OPI Nein!
 Nein!
 Nein!
 OK Fine!
 I love this paint so much.
 I feel like I talk about it a lot, but the coverage is amazing.
 Plus, this color is everything.
 It’s such a great dark navy blue.